top of page

 Enforcing Trademark Rights

-A registered trademark may also be recorded with the U.S. Customs and Border Protection agency to help prevent the importation of goods that infringe on your trademark.
+In addition, a federally registered trademark may be recorded with U.S. Customs and Border Protection, enabling customs authorities to help prevent the importation of counterfeit or infringing goods bearing the protected mark.

 Photo of a man typing on a MacBook | Trademark, Copyright, Patent Law | Top Rated Attorney in New York | Manhattan | TCP Law